Partisan Bias

 There is some historical basis for this bias.

 Meet my great (× lots) uncle.
-Sir Humphrey Chetham, High Sheriff of Lancashire and Parliament's General Treasurer of Lancashire.
+Humphrey Chetham, High Sheriff of Lancashire and Parliament's General Treasurer of Lancashire.

 As he approached his death he feared the state would take his wealth, so set up a bluecoats school (now a posh music school), a library and a hospital.